athishare/devportal/introduction/upgrade.rst

 Process for migration
 ~~~~~~~~~~~~~~~~~~~~~

-Once you have familiarised wiht the changes and prepared for changes on your end, you may want to register your organisation and other organisations in test environment, if not done so already:
+Once you have familiarised with the changes and prepared for changes on your end, you may want to register your organisation and other organisations in test environment, if not done so already:

 1. Provide a test certificate along with (test) EORI for registering in test satellite.
 In case you do not have a test certificate, you can request one at `our test CA <https://ca7.isharetest.net:8442/ejbca/ra>`_
 2. Make the changes in your code and test them in the test network with other parties or using dummy parties.